-Our mission is to provide service to our customers and our communities, opportunities for the personal and professional growth of our employees and value to our shareholders.
+Our mission is to provide exceptional service to our customers and our communities, opportunities for the personal and professional growth of our employees and value to our shareholders.

 Peoples Exchange Bank History